Ada-Developers-Academy/core-unit-3/lifting-state-up/passing-down-event-handlers.md

 ```
 <!-- prettier-ignore-end -->

-Here, we're saying that each `Student` component has a `prop` named `onUpdate`.
-The value of `onUpdate` will be whatever was passed in `props.onUpdateStudent`, which we expect to be a reference to our `updateStudentData` function.
+Here, we're saying that each `Student` component has a `prop` named `onPresenceToggle`.
+There's no longer any need to have `Student` included in the name of the `prop`, since we're working directly with the `Student` component now.
+The value of `onPresenceToggle` will be whatever was passed in `StudentList`'s `props.onStudentPresenceToggle`, which we expect to be a reference to our `toggleStudentPresence` function.
+More generally, we expect it to be a reference to a function that takes a single parameter, the ID of a student, and returns nothing.

 Let's update the PropTypes for `Student`: